watermint/toolbox/doc/generated/group-member-add.md

 # group member add

-Add a member to the group
+Add a member to the group (Irreversible operation)

 # Security